How to travel between Koyasan and Osaka

 Passes and Tickets

-This ticket provides admission to virtually all points of interest on Koyasan, including Kongobuji, the Kondo Hall and Daito Pagoda at the Garan, the Reihokan Museum and the Tokugawa Mausoleum.
+This ticket provides admission to many points of interest on Koyasan, including Kongobuji, the Kondo Hall and Daito Pagoda at the Garan and the Tokugawa Mausoleum.
 It also entitles its holder to participate in a jukai service at Daishi Kyokai.
 The ticket is available at the Koyasan tourist information offices and can be used over multiple days.

 The Kansai Thru Pass may pay off if you visit Koyasan in combination with other places in the Kansai Region.
 Alternatively the pass can make sense to those who stay at Koyasan for more than two days, as the Koyasan World Heritage Ticket is only valid on two consecutive calendar days, while the Kansai Thru Pass can be used on non-consecutive days.